Hardware Guide: Your PCC System Hardware

 PCC typically installs the following equipment:

-• a PCC server (typically a Dell PowerEdge server) (If your practice is hosted in a cloud service, PCC will not install a server)
+• a PCC server (typically a Dell PowerEdge server) If your practice is hosted in a cloud service, PCC will not install a server

 • one or more network switches

-• an APC UPS battery backup unit
+• a UPS battery backup unit

-• a router/firewall (either Netgate or Fortigate)
+• a router/firewall (Fortigate)

 • a network-attached storage device (NAS)